 Hair loss often begins one to three weeks after treatment starts.

 - As the hair loss begins, you may want to shave your head.
-It eliminates the trauma of watching your hair fall out, clump by clump.
-And you won't awaken to hairs on your pillow.
-Allowing it to fall out on its own prolongs the agony.
+It eliminates the trauma of watching your hair fall out, clump by clump, and you’ll avoid waking up and finding hair on your pillow.

 - If you decide to take the clean-shaven approach, use an electric razor, not a hand razor.
 A hand razor may cut the scalp.
-With the immune system depressed due to the chemotherapy, a cut could raise the risk of an infection.
+If your immune system is compromised as a result of chemotherapy, a cut could increase your risk of infection.

-- Before you pick up the razor, prepare for the likely reactions.
-A guy with a shaved head is not likely to elicit questions or looks when out and about in public and among strangers, as so many men have adopted this look for its ease.
-However, within social, family and work circles, the look is likely to evoke questions.
-People might ask if you are sick, on medications and have cancer.
-So consider how much you want co-workers, friends and extended family to know about your diagnosis beforehand.
+- Before you pick up the razor, prepare for the potential reactions of others.
+A newly shaved head is unlikely to elicit questions or looks when you’re out in public, since so many men have adopted this look for its ease.
+However, within your social, family and work circles, the look is likely to evoke questions.
+People might ask if you are sick, on medication or, more specifically, if you have cancer.
+So be sure to consider ahead of time how much you want to share about your diagnosis with coworkers, friends and extended family.

-- While the focus with chemo-related hair loss is often the hair on your head, be aware that it may cause hair loss all over.
-That means not only your scalp but eyelashes, eyebrows, armpits, chest and arm hair, leg hair and pubic hair.
-If you've prided yourself on your hairy chest, for instance, you may have another unexpected image adjustment.
+- While the focus with chemo-related hair loss is often the hair on your head, be aware that it may cause hair loss all over your body.
+That means not only your scalp, but also your eyelashes, eyebrows and the hair on your arms (including your armpits), chest, legs and pubic area.

 When Hair, Eyebrows and Lashes Disappear

-- You may want to simply embrace the shaved head as a fashion statement, changing your image around the workplace in the process.
+- You may want to simply embrace the shaved head as a fashion statement, changing your workplace image in the process.

-- When eyebrows start to fall out, don’t redraw them in entirely with a pencil as a woman would.
+- When eyebrows start to fall out, don’t redraw and fill them in entirely with a pencil, as women often do.
 It will look too obvious.
 Instead, fill in a little bit with short strokes, just where the hairs are missing.
-Or, pick a stylish pair of eyeglasses, prescription or not, with frames big enough to hide the eyebrow area.
+Or choose a stylish pair of eyeglasses (with or without a prescription) with frames big enough to hide the eyebrow area.

-- As for sparse eyelashes, mascara can be used, but most men just opt to go without.
+- As for sparse eyelashes, you can use mascara — although most men go without it.

 How to Coax the Regrowth

 After treatment ends, it can take a few weeks for your hair to start growing again.
 The timeline varies from person to person.
-It’s not unusual to notice hair is a different texture than before, which may be temporary.
+It’s also not unusual for hair to be a different texture than it was before, which may be temporary.

-- When it starts to grow back, you can massage your head with your finger tips.
-It may not make the hair grow faster, but it provides more blood circulation to your scalp, which is always good for the hair.
+- When it starts to grow back, you can massage your head with your fingertips.
+It may not make the hair grow faster, but it increases blood circulation to your scalp, which is always good for the hair.

-- Ask your doctor about using Minoxidil, a topical remedy for regrowth sold over the counter, to coax a little more growth.
+- Ask your doctor about possibly using an over-the-counter topical remedy for regrowth, to help the process along.

 - Be patient.
-You may not recognize your hair as it was before until up to a year and a half after chemo ends.
+Your hair may not look or feel the same as it was prior to chemotherapy, until up to a year and a half after treatment ends.